SinisterRectus/Discordia/README.md

 - Voice states are cached in Discordia, but full voice support is not currently available.

 How can I contribute?
-- Pull requests are welcomed, but it is a good idea to check with the library author before starting a major implementation.
+- Pull requests are welcomed, but please check with the library author before starting a major implementation.
 Contributions to the Wiki are helpful, too.

-How does this differ from other Lua libraries?
+Are there other Lua libraries?
-- Discordia was the first Lua library to be officially recognized by the Discord API community linked above.
-There is currently a second recognized Lua library, [litcord](https://github.com/satom99/litcord), which strives to run on multiple Lua platforms.
-As an open source library, Discordia relies on contributions and endorsements from its users to grow and expand.
-If you are interested in building a Lua library, please consider contributing to the Lua libraries already recognized by the Discord API community.
+- Discordia was the first Lua library to be officially recognized by the Discord API community.
+There is a second recognized Lua library, [litcord](https://github.com/satom99/litcord), and at least two abanonded libraries (mentioned above).
+If you'd like to contribute Lua code to a Discord project, please consider contributing to the Lua libraries already recognized by the Discord API community.

 ### Documentation

-Please visit this repository's [Wiki](https://github.com/SinisterRectus/Discordia/wiki) for Discordia (incomplete) documentation.
-Contributions are encouraged.
+Please visit this repository's [Wiki](https://github.com/SinisterRectus/Discordia/wiki) for Discordia's documentation and tutorials.